sewebb/zonemaster.se/README.md

 * Stage: Commit and push to `develop` to deploy https://stage.zonemaster.se.
 Deployment is done automatically through Envoyer.
 * Production: Merge `develop` to `main` and push.
 Log in to Envoyer and manually deploy the `main` branch.

+## UI configuration
+Basic configuration such as logotypes, languages etc. is done in the `app.config.json` file located in the `public/assets` folder.

 ## Nginx configuration

 A reverse proxy must be set up to one of the available environments.